Finding Minimum Matching Cuts in $H$-free Graphs: Polynomial-Time Results

-\begin{proof} Let $G$ be a $S_{1,1,2}$-free graph.
-We first check whether $G$ has a vertex of degree~$1$ leading to a minimum matching cut, see Observation~\ref{o-degree1}.
+\begin{proof} Let $G = (V,E)$ be a $S_{1,1,3}$-free graph.
+We first check whether $G$ has a vertex of degree~$1$.
+If this is the case, then, by Observation~\ref{basic-observations}, we find a minimum matching cut.
 Therefore, we may assume that $G$ has minimum degree $2$.
-We apply Observation~\ref{o-cutcolouring} and search for a minimum red-blue colouring of $G$.
+We apply Observation~\ref{basic-observations} and search for a minimum red-blue colouring of $G$.

 We branch over all $O(n^2)$ options of choosing two adjacent vertices $x$ and $y$ of $G$.
-For every such pair we colour $x$ red and $y$ blue.
+We colour $x$ red and $y$ blue.
 We propagate the red-blue $(\{x\}, \{y\})$-colouring exhaustively which takes polynomial time by Lemma~\ref{l-propsafe}.
 If we get a no-answer, we discard the branch, otherwise, we obtained a red set $R$ and a blue set $B$.
 Let $Z$ be the set of uncoloured vertices.
+Note that since $G$ has minimum degree~$2$, $y$ has at least one neighbour other than~$x$, say $y'$, which is coloured blue by propagation.
+In addition the path $x\,y\,y'$ is induced since otherwise $x$ has two blue neighbours, a contradiction.
+We first show the following claim.